Selecting a Kids First Cancer Cohort¶

 Step 4: Subset cohort¶

-To reduce possible sources of variation from sex and race, we subset further to include data from only white male patients.
+To reduce possible sources of variation due to participant demographics, we will further narrow the query to only include data from white male patients.

 Under the Clinical Filters tab select: